TritonDataCenter/sdc-amon/README.md

 **Out of date.
 TODO: update this section.**

-COAL Note: Important (if you don't do this, and ask markc why mysterious problems occur, there is an excellent chance he will go postal on you):

-    export LD_PRELOAD_32=/usr/lib/extendedFILE.so.1

 ## Mac

-    # Start all the services: riak, master, relay, agent.
+    # Start all the services: master, relay, agent.
     make devrun

 This will start multitail (you installed that above) on the master, relay